Please enable JavaScript to ensure auto alt text generation works properly

 Email addresses that include unrelated nicknames or informal phrases can reduce credibility.
 Using a format like firstname.lastname@email.com is clearer and more appropriate.

-Failing to mention that the interview was automated can make the message feel disconnected from the process.
+Failing to mention that the screening included asynchronous video or assessments can make the message feel disconnected from the process.
 Referring to the format shows awareness and helps the recipient place your application.

 • Being too generic: Include specific details about the company or position